Gustav Naan: Personal life

 He also proposed the Symmetric Universe hypothesis, according to which, side by side with the ordinary world, there is an anti-world.
 His ideas have been characterized as "viewpoints that have been recognized as valuable from the scientific point of view".

-Naan was editor-in-chief of Eesti nõukogude entsüklopeedia (literally: Estonian Soviet Encyclopedia), the first edition of which started in the late 1960s.
+Naan was editor-in-chief of Estonian Soviet Encyclopedia, the first edition of which started in the late 1960s.
 The encyclopedia was highly successful in Estonia.

-In terms of political affiliations, Naan remained a staunch supporter of the Soviet system (initially an enthusiastic supporter of Perestroika though) and was a devote opponent of Estonia's pro-independence movement; Naan supported the (pro-Moscow) Internationalist Movement.
-Having gained much public support in the 1970s for his relatively bold opinion pieces on topics like family, the rising divorce rate (that he argued was more or less a normal development), morals and sex (the importance of which, he argued, was being downplayed out of pseudomoralistic argumentation), he soon became a despised figure for his anti-independence stance, which was reflected in his newspaper articles of the time (e.g. his article «С ног на голову» ('From (standing on) Feet to (standing on) Head', Estonian title "Kõik pea peale″), condemning the Estonian Sovereignty Declaration passed by the Supreme Soviet of the Estonian SSR, was published in Pravda, 23.
-November 1988.).
+In terms of political affiliations, Naan remained a staunch supporter of the Soviet system (initially an enthusiastic supporter of Perestroika though) and was a devout opponent of Estonia's pro-independence movement; Naan supported the (pro-Moscow) Internationalist Movement.
+Having gained much public support in the 1970s for his relatively bold opinion pieces on topics like family, the rising divorce rate (that he argued was more or less a normal development), morals and sex (the importance of which, he argued, was being downplayed out of pseudomoralistic argumentation), he soon became a despised figure for his anti-independence stance, which was reflected in his newspaper articles of the time (e.g. his article «С ног на голову» ('From (standing on) Feet to (standing on) Head', Estonian title "Kõik pea peale″), condemning the Estonian Sovereignty Declaration passed by the Supreme Soviet of the Estonian SSR, was published in Pravda, 23 November 1988.).
 He also published a number of articles where he either tried to downplay or rationalize Stalinist repressions.
 His stance almost led to his expulsion from the Academy of Sciences.